September 16, 2022 |

 Symptoms of Blood Cancer

-There are many types of blood cancer, so the symptoms can vary depending on the type.
+There are many types of blood cancer, so the blood cancer symptoms can vary depending on the type.
 However, some general symptoms are often seen in people with this disease.
 These can include fatigue, weakness, shortness of breath, easy bruising or bleeding, and bone pain.

 If you have a family history of blood cancer, you may be able to reduce your risk by taking certain precautions.
 For example, you may choose to undergo genetic testing to see if you are at increased risk.